FLAVIVS-aa20/FSM-Moore-Calculator/README.md

-# FSM Moore Calculator Project
+# FSM Moore Arithmetic Engine Project

 ## Important Note
 **Main.cpp** contains standalone test cases for validating the FSM calculator logic and is **not part of the DLL build**.